 I love Lympne, and try to visit the castle and/or the church next door each time I go over.
 I was christened in the church, and also have a nephew buried there.
 For a while, we lived at Court-at-Street, which is a little village between Lympne and Aldington.
 Here is a modern photo of it:

-2004
+Lympne Castle 2004

-Lympne Castle
+Lympne Castle 1828

-The cottage we lived in was called 'Seaview', and I believe the one adjoining was called 'The Forge'.
-Nowadays, both of these cottages have been knocked into one, and probably are worth a small fortune!
-When we had it, we had no electricity, and the toilet was at the bottom of the garden.
+The cottage we lived in is called 'Seaview Cottage', and the one adjoining is 'Forge Cottage'.
+The latter indeed was once the village Forge.
+For a while, many years after we left, the two cottages were knocked into one, but it looks to be back to two again now.
+When we had it, we had no electricity, used Tilly lamps and candles, and the toilet was at the bottom of the garden.
+It would have been around 1956.

-A couple of modern photos showing the new Amphitheatre down on the Lower Sandgate Road.
+A couple of modern photos showing the Amphitheatre down on the Lower Sandgate Road.
 I have never been there at the right time to see a play being performed.
 It is on my 'to do' list.

 When I first saw this print, I thought it was of fishermen, but have since discovered that it is in fact smugglers passing booty from boat to boat, while the lookout watches for the customs and excise officers.